Opportunities Don’t Last.

-He had a Backdoor Plan, an Exit Strategy.
+Gretzky had developed an Exit Strategy.
 Wayne knew his on-ice hockey career would not last forever.
-Wayne retired in 1999; for you hockey enthusiasts, you will agree Wayne had a Backdoor Plan; formulated a plan long before he retired.
+Wayne retired in 1999; he had formulated a plan long before he retired.

-For those of you who are not big hockey fans, Wayne Gretzky’s jersey number was 99.
-Wayne had a plan to retire in 1999; this was an exit strategy he did not share with many folks.
-He had set a date, no matter what his ability and no matter what other records he could earn or break, he had set a date.
+For those who are not enormous hockey fans, Wayne Gretzky’s jersey number was 99.
+Wayne planned to retire in 1999; this was an exit strategy he did not share with many folks.
+Nevertheless, regardless of his ability and other records he could earn or break, he had set a date.

-Wayne has had many behind the hockey bench and hockey management roles since being a player.
+Since being a player, Wayne has had many behind-the-hockey bench and hockey management roles.

 The Parttime Purchase; Fulltime Exit Strategy

-By 2005 we had purchased a couple of more investment properties; still no clear plan.
-The thought was some additional retirement funds, not part of an overall exit strategy.
+By 2005 we had purchased several more investment properties, but still no clear plan.
+However, the thought was to have additional retirement funds, not an exit strategy.

 The Awakening Read

 In 2006 I read a book that changed our investment real estate life; Real Estate Investing in Canada by Don R. Campbell.
-This book is timeless and should be one of your must-read books before you retire.
+This book is timeless and should be a must-read book before retiring.

 Your Backdoor; Gives You a Different View of the World and a Reality Check

-I did not keep our investment real estate business a secret; either I did not share with most people at work.
+I did not keep our investment real estate business a secret; I did not share it with most people at work.

-Investment real estate was another method of investing and did not know that sometime in our future, this would lead to a new career.
+Investment in real estate was another method of investing.
+However, I did not know that sometime in the future, this would lead to a new career.

-For instance, I have used my investment in real estate over the last six years to build and continue to grow a small entrepreneurial investment real estate business.
+For instance, I have used my investment in real estate over the last six years to build and grow a small entrepreneurial investment real estate business.

 Remember to learn from Wayne and know that no matter how much you think you are valued, you are still an employee; the employer’s door will hit you in the rear end at some point.

-Getting the Golden Handshake should not come as a surprise; it is how you handle the next stage of your life that is the tell-tale sign of your character.
+Getting the Golden Handshake should not come as a surprise; above all, how you handle the next stage of your life is the tell-tale sign of your character.